Based in San Juan, Puerto Rico

 email: erika [at] erikaprodriguez.com | phone: +1 787 565 9046

 Born in the late 80s, I was raised between the concrete jungle of the city and the green mountains of Puerto Rico.
 After suffering from the common island fever I took a one-way plane to California to get a BS in Visual Journalism from Brooks Institute.
-Since that I have worked at Gallery 27 in Santa Barbara, the LA Times as an Asst.
+Since that I have worked the LA Times as an Asst.
 Photo Editor in the Calendar Section, and now as a freelance photographer.

-Recently I relocated from Los Angeles to Puerto Rico, following my heart to focus on long-term projects that pursue stories about the underrepresented area of the Caribbean.
-My background, being from a country that is culturally Latin American but politically American, has shaped my interest as a documentary photographer to explore the topics of community and identity.
+After six years in the Golden State, I relocated from Los Angeles to Puerto Rico, following my heart to focus on long-term projects that pursue stories about the underrepresented area of the Caribbean.
+Being from a country that is culturally Latin American, but politically American, has shaped my interest as a documentary photographer to explore the topics of community and identity.